kpumwong/kpumwong-ness.github.io/_posts/2016-01-05-automating excel report with Python.md

         ws2 = wb.sheets[f'Offline']
         ws2.range(f"A4").value = data_offline

+    #If only Online flag = 'Y', paste data into sheet 'Online' and drop 'Offline' sheet
     if online == 'Y' and offline != 'Y': ws = wb.sheets[f'Online']
         ws.range(f"A4").value = data_online
         wb.sheets[f'Offline'].delete()

+    #If only Offline flag = 'Y', paste data into sheet 'Offline' and drop 'Online' sheet
     if online != 'Y' and offline == 'Y': ws = wb.sheets[f'Offline']
         ws.range(f"A4").value = data_offline
         wb.sheets[f'Online'].delete()

+    #If none of Online or Offline flag = 'Y', drop both of the sheets.
     if online != 'Y' and offline != 'Y': wb.sheets[f'Online'].delete()
         wb.sheets[f'Offline'].delete()